-Many solutions [43, 29, 31, 19, 47, 2, 24] have been proposed for securing BGP.
-S-BGP [28, 29] is one of the earliest security proposals, and probably the most concrete one.
+Many solutions [38, 24, 26, 15, 41, 2, 20] have been proposed for securing BGP.
+S-BGP [23, 24] is one of the earliest security proposals, and probably the most concrete one.
 S-BGP makes use of strict hierarchical public key infrastructures (PKIs) for both AS number authentication and IP prefix ownership verification (i.e., verifying which blocks of IP addresses are assigned or delegated to an AS).
 Besides computational costs, many people consider S-BGP to be impractical because of the viewpoint that requiring strict hierarchical PKIs makes it difficult to deploy across the Internet (e.g., [3]).
-Our viewpoint is slightly different and we consider that the two PKIs used in S-BGP have different practicalities, as explained below.
+It has been suggested that the centralized PKI model of S-BGP counters the distributed trust model adopted by inter-domain routing where each AS is free to choose which other ASes to trust.
+Our viewpoint is that the matters on which trust is required of S-BGP PKIs differ from those for inter-domain routing, and in fact, the purpose for which a PKI is used in S-BGP is indeed appropriate, at least in theory.
+In S-BGP, the roots of the PKIs are trusted for their authority of AS numbers and the IP address space.
+On the other hand, regarding trust in inter-domain routing, one AS might trust another AS for forwarding its traffic but not for its authority of AS numbers and the IP address space.
+Therefore, the centralized PKI model in S-BGP appears to match its purpose well.
+However, further analysis suggests that while it might be practical to build a centralized PKI for authenticating AS numbers, it is difficult to build such an infrastructure for tracing how IP addresses are allocated and delegated, as explained below.